 The reverse is the case for full suspension bikes as for example when I ride my 140 rear 150 front 29er full suspension bike with a 485mm reach the dynamic reach at sag point is 470mm, 15mm shorter.

 34.9mm seat post optimized for long travel dropper posts.
 All our MTB frames come with a full polyester seat tube liner, to prevent Galvanic corrision between the steel frame and aluminium seat posts,

 29 x 2.5"

 Internal cable routing for dropper post, rear mech & rear brake are external

 44mm head tube ZS44 top cup EC44 bottom cup

 Custom paint and colour matching available

-Fully lined one shot internal cable routing for hassle free set up
+Fully lined internal cable routing for hassle free set up

 The geometry Charts show both static and dynamic geometry based on 29x2.5 tyres with a 160mm 42mm offset fork running 40% (64mm) of sag.
 The same dynamic numbers will be achieved by a 140mm fork at 20% sag.